jcolag/entropy-arbitrage/2022-09-01-short-season.md

  > **PICARD**: He is the Admiral, Karnas.
 Before he left on this mission, he administered an overdose of an alien de-aging drug to himself.
 He wanted to face you with strength again, on even terms.
 This is what the drug has done to him.

 You might remember that I mentioned the 1980s obsession with the War on Drugs with [*Encounter at Farpoint*]({% post_url 2022-05-19-farpoint1 %}).
-This takes more of an [after-school special](https://en.wikipedia.org/wiki/After_school_special) approach to it, demanding that we look Jameson's consequences in the face.
+This takes more of an {% wiki After_school_special|after-school special|en %} approach to it, demanding that we look Jameson's consequences in the face.

 This also---sloppily, I should say---ties together the Persephone myth, here, if you don't mind squinting and cocking your head to the left.
 Karnas contrives to lure Jameson to Mordan, maybe derived from the Latin [*mortuus*](https://en.wiktionary.org/wiki/mortuus), "dead."
 Feeling forced to return, he ingests the forbidden fruit, seeking to defy his mortality, but mortality always wins.

  > **PICARD**: Forty five years ago he made the wrong decision.
 He wanted to come here to somehow right it, to atone for what he did.
 Now all he can do is to give himself up to you.
 He brought this retribution on himself.

-Here, we see Picard working to defend not only an admitted violation of the Prime Directive---the name implying that it still has some importance---but arguable war crimes, [perfidy](https://en.wikipedia.org/wiki/Perfidy) and enabling or conspiring to commit many other war crimes.
+Here, we see Picard working to defend not only an admitted violation of the Prime Directive---the name implying that it still has some importance---but arguable war crimes, {% wiki Perfidy|perfidy|en %} and enabling or conspiring to commit many other war crimes.
 And not only that, but he wants to defend it on the basis that Jameson wanted to "right" his war crimes...with a covert raid intent on, as I mentioned, a military coup over a foreign government.

  > **PICARD**: The hostages have been freed by Karnas, unharmed, and the body of Admiral Mark Jameson has been buried on Mordan, at the request of his widow and by the permission of Karnas.
 The quest for youth, Number One.
 So futile.
 Age and wisdom have their graces too.